Can You Guess the Longest River in New Hampshire? - NewsBreak

 First overnight emergency shelter for young people opens in New Hampshire

-A nonprofit focused on services for young people experiencing homelessness in New Hampshire said one resource they've never had in the state for kids is an overnight emergency shelter — until now.
-Waypoint is the only nonprofit in the state focused on those services for young people.
-The organization...
+MANCHESTER, N.H. — A nonprofit focused on services for young people experiencing homelessness in New Hampshire said one resource they've never had in the state for kids is an overnight emergency shelter, until now.
+Waypoint is the only nonprofit in the state focused on those services for young people....

 WCAX

-Note: Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
-It's sad to say, but the spooky season is almost over.
-With Halloween coming up next week, there is little time left to do all the spooky things that you wanted to do this October.
-Luckily, there is still one weekend left for you to hit these located haunted attractions in Maine and New Hampshire.
-Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions, or personal experiences.
-Record alert, repeat, RECORD ALERT.
-On September 27, 2022, Scott Alexander, Jr. of Sullivan, New Hampshire, broke the current record for the largest channel catfish caught...